yemilyz/bioviaclinic1920/README.md

 │   ├── train_doc2vec_models.py
 │   ├── utils.py
 │   └── visualize_embed.py
+├── d2v_models
+│   └──
 ├── .gitignore
 └── README.md
 ```

-The `ml` directory contains the model training and evaluation piplines.
+The `ml` directory contains 3 subdirectories. `ml/code` includes code for
+the model training and evaluation piplines. `ml/data` includes all of the training and testing data. `ml/result` contains data saved from training all of
+the models. `ml/metric_analysis` contrains visualizations that are outputs from the model evaluation piplines.

 The `source` directory contains scripts to download sabdab data, clean sabdab data, and generate physicochemical features and embedding features.

+The `d2v_models` directory contains all of the embedding models downloaded from here: http://cheme.caltech.edu/~kkyang/

 The  `sabdab_raw` directory contains all filtered sabdad data, along with their processed counterparts.